Why data tokenization is insecure

 In summary, codebook or vaultless tokenization methods, while offering enhanced scale and performance, can be easily compromised by an attacker using a different attack approaches.

-Returning to our theme of “why you can’t stop data breaches” — we continue to find gaps in data security methods that are in widespread use and considered best practice and/or compliant amongst many in the security industry.
-We recommend re-evaluating the threat model as data distribution, services creation and cloud adoption all continue to increase.
-You may find that some methods may need to be refreshed or replaced to keep pace with how data is getting breached today.
+Returning to our theme of “why you can’t stop data breaches” — we continue to find gaps in data security methods that are in widespread use and considered best practice and/or compliant amongst many in the IT security industry.
+We recommend re-evaluating the threat model as data distribution, services creation, and cloud storage & SAAS adoption all continue to increase.
+You may find that some data protection methods may need to be refreshed or replaced to keep pace with how data is getting breached today.